DOMESTIC GAG RULE REDUCES BIRTH CONTROL ACCESS FOR OVER 45,000 WOMEN LIVING IN RHODE ISLAND

 Data from Power to Decide show that 64,190 women living at or below 250% of the poverty level in Rhode Island live in contraceptive deserts, counties in which there is not reasonable access to a health center offering the full range of contraceptive methods.
 Of the 64,190 women in need, 2,310 live in counties without a single health center that provides the full range of methods.
 Nationally, more than 19 million U.S. women of low income live in contraceptive deserts.

 In this challenging landscape, Rhode Island is taking steps to partially alleviate the impact of damaging federal policies and proactively expanding access to contraception in various ways.
 Rhode Island has already expanded Medicaid to adults with low-income, which helps decrease the percentage of uninsured women, and by extension, give them contraceptive coverage they need to live healthy lives.
 Further, Rhode Island has enacted state policies that extend the supply of prescription contraceptives.
 In addition, the Rhode Island legislature is considering bills to allow pharmacists to prescribe contraception and to protect insurance coverage of the full range of contraceptive methods, both of which would help expand access for more women.
+To further expand access, Rhode Island could allow pharmacists to prescribe contraception.
 More information about these policies can be found here.